scupit/gcmake-rust/docs/linking_information.md

 # Linking

+> **TODO:** Update this page.
+Need to explain the dependency graph, and how it allows
+> projects to be linked in either direction now.

 > This documentation page contains explanations for several important linking concepts relevant to gcmake.

 If you're looking for how to specify links in [cmake_data.yaml](cmake_data.md), check out